United States men's national rugby union team: Rivalry with Canada

-The United States' biggest rival in rugby is Canada.
-The US has played more test matches against Canada than any other country.
-The two teams first met in 1977, and have played every year since then with the exceptions of 2010 and 2020.
-As of the end of 2019, the two sides have met 58 times, with 22 wins for the U.S., 38 wins for Canada, and 2 draws.
+The United States' biggest rival is Canada, having played more test matches against Canada than any other nation.
+The two teams first met in 1977, and have played every year since then with the exceptions of 2010 and 2020, 2022–2023.
+As of the end of 2025, the two sides have met 67 times, with 25 wins for the U.S., 40 wins for Canada, and 2 draws.

 The U.S. and Canada routinely play each other in qualifying matches for the Rugby World Cup.
-They have met in the qualification stages for every tournament, except for the 1987 tournament, for which teams were invited rather than going through qualification matches, and the 1995 tournament, for which Canada had automatically qualified by finishing as a quarterfinalist in the 1991 Rugby World Cup.
-Since 2015, the teams play each other annually at the Americas Rugby Championship.
+They have met in the qualification stages for every tournament, with the exception of the 1987 invitational tournament and the 1995 tournament, for which Canada had automatically qualified by reaching the quarterfinals in the 1991 Rugby World Cup.
+Between 2016 and 2019, the teams played each other annually in the now defunct Americas Rugby Championship.

-The U.S. has been undefeated in the last 12 matches, with 11 wins and a draw.
-The first victory of the Eagles' current unbeaten streak ended a seven-match winning streak by Canada that lasted from 2009 through 2013.

 Rugby World Cup

 The United States has qualified for every Rugby World Cup except the 1995 and 2023 tournament.
 The best result that the U.S. has managed at a Rugby World Cup is to win one game, which it accomplished in 1987, 2003, and again in 2011.